jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.6.11 FetchAnalysis

-Performs an analysis of fetch or upwind distance to an obstacle.
+Performs an analysis of fetch or upwind distance to an obstacle..

 *Parameters*: